 Response of Charles Q. North, MD, MS, of the University of New Mexico

-First, students are much less likely to apply to out of state schools either private or public which are even more expensive so their medical education experiences are limited to their state of origin until they go through the match when they have little control over the location of their residency.
+First, students are much less likely to apply to out-of-state schools either private or public which are even more expensive so their medical education experiences are limited to their state of origin until they go through the match when they have little control over the location of their residency.
 Many of them end up out of state in residency giving taxpayers little return on their investment.
-Why is there so much control over where students study in medical school and so little control over where they do residency?
+Why is there so much control over where students study in medical school and so little control over where they do a residency?

-Second, they are more attracted to the highest earning specialties in order to pay off the debt and become financially secure after 8-10 years of experiencing only indebtedness.
+Second, they are more attracted to the highest-earning specialties in order to pay off the debt and become financially secure after 8-10 years of experiencing only indebtedness.
 As Dr. LeRoy points out, this system leads to a career of student loan payments while most are also paying a mortgage and their own children’s tuition.
 There is a greater burden on students from families of low socioeconomic status who are more likely to have no inheritance or even inherit family debt and financial obligations rather than wealth.

-The pay gap between specialties has been well documented and remains a glaring inequity begging to be addressed by the Center for Medicare and Medicaid services.
+The pay gap between specialties has been well documented and remains a glaring inequity begging to be addressed by the Center for Medicare and Medicaid Services.
 The Affordable Care Act (ACA) has some provisions that at a minimum may prevent further erosion of the lowest compensated specialties.
-This is a good start but it will not be enough to control excessive compensation for procedural based medical and dental specialties.
+This is a good start but it will not be enough to control excessive compensation for procedural-based medical and dental specialties.
 It will be difficult to address the high cost of medical education and student indebtedness without also addressing the pay gap.

 It is very difficult to nurture the altruism required to serve in shortage areas when medical students are constantly feeling the stress of indebtedness.
 For underrepresented minority students, rural students, and students from low socioeconomic status the stress is even worse.
 Therefore the best available option for many is to seek the best residency that will give them an opportunity to pay off the most debt as quickly as possible.
 This is not a formula for social justice or improved health status of the American people.

-I propose that states and private medical schools work to lower tuition as much as possible to attract the best motivated and service oriented students from communities who most need doctors.
+I propose that states and private medical schools work to lower tuition as much as possible to attract the best motivated and service-oriented students from communities who most need doctors.
 Then the students should be trained in settings that foster partnerships with communities and address social determinants and public health goals, not just biomedical model training.
-Society will gain by improving health status, students will gain by working on the greatest challenges in health care delivery and institutions will gain by actually serving the needs of society rather than the medical industrial complex.
+Society will gain by improving health status, students will gain by working on the greatest challenges in health care delivery, and institutions will gain by actually serving the needs of society rather than the medical-industrial complex.

-Currently the financial incentives in the US health care economy primarily serve the interests of shareholders and investors in insurance companies, biomedical device manufacturers, pharmaceutical companies, research institutions and hospitals.
-More emphasis is placed on medical students to achieve self fulfillment and wealth than to address the greatest public health and personal health needs of our citizens.
+Currently, the financial incentives in the US health care economy primarily serve the interests of shareholders and investors in insurance companies, biomedical device manufacturers, pharmaceutical companies, research institutions, and hospitals.
+More emphasis is placed on medical students to achieve self-fulfillment and wealth than to address the greatest public health and personal health needs of our citizens.
 Don’t all Americans deserve to have a medical education system where public health and quality patient care are more important than financial incentives to create more highly compensated specialists who contribute very little to address health disparities and social justice?